20 Supplies for Pet Rat Care and Rat Cages That Every Breeder and Owner Needs

 You will absolutely regret it if you don't invest in cleaning supplies.
 I always used Dawn dish detergent and super hot water to clean my cages, cage décor, and rat dishes.
 This worked very well for me!
 Clorox bleach is also important to have in case a severe illness breaks out in your colony.
 It should be mixed with water first.
 After the cage/décor has soaked in the bleach solution, it needs to be rinsed and allowed to air dry.
 If you want to, you can also invest in specially made cage cleaning solutions for rats and other small animals; but truth be told, I never thought it was worth the extra cash.
 Dawn is only $1, bleach is only $1... and nothing performs as well as bleach does.
 Dawn is 100% nontoxic as well.
 Hopefully this makes sense!

-8: A Rat's Secret Hideaway: All Rats Need a Safe, Warm, Cozy House!
+8: All Rats Need a Safe, Warm, Cozy House!

 Just like every other animal and human, rats need their personal space, and a place to call home.
 After all; the cage is more like a yard.
 There are several different houses that can be used for rats: from the classic igloo home, to edible homes, and even the handy dandy cardboard box.
 Yep, rats love cardboard boxes to hide away in just like cats do!

-9: Keeping Your Rat Happy and Pampered with a Hammock
+9: Keep Your Rat Happy and Pampered With a Hammock

 It might not seem like a needed rat cage accessory at first.
 However, almost all experienced rat owners keep hammocks in their rat enclosures.
 Why?
 Because rats are OBSESSED with their hammocks!
 Rats love to lounge in high places.
 A hammock is the perfect place to hang out for them, and they might even abandon their house for it.
 Rats are much like us; they like to have their options.